Sunday, December 30, 2012

 ARR Concert Dec 2012

-Last minute decision to attend the ARR concert and i managed to.
-First of all i didnt have tickets and behold they were issuing 3000 Rs tickets for 500 bucks.
+Last minute decision to attend the ARR concert and I somehow managed.
+First of all i didn't have tickets and behold they were issuing 3000 Rs tickets for 500 bucks.

 Coming to the songs in the concert , some of the medleys were nicely performed & enjoyable and ARR kept the energy throughout the concert.
-Also we had most of the kadal songs which received a raptourous response.
-The disappointments for me were there were some minus 1 songs, some of my favourite vintage rahman songs of 90s weren't performed.
-The thing i didn't like at all was having a different rock kind of feel for legendary songs like Kadhal Rojave, Nenjinile etc. which resulted in the essence of the song getting totally diluted and infact spoilt.
+Also we had most of the Kadal songs which received a rapturous response.
+The disappointments for me were there were some minus 1 songs, some of my favourite vintage Rahman songs of 90's weren't performed.
+The thing i didn't like at all was having a different rock kind of feel for legendary songs like Kadhal Rojave, Nenjinile etc. which resulted in the essence of the song getting totally diluted and in fact spoilt.

-For me spending just rs 500 i thought i had my moneys worth, but those who had spent 3000 and above to sit through the event without a chair i felt was very unfair.
+For me spending just Rs 500, I thought I had my moneys worth, but those who had spent 3000 bucks and above to sit through the event without a chair i felt was very unfair.
 The final song of the evening was the landmark Thaai Manne Vanakkam which the audience lapped up.
 Many of us were standing on the chairs and cheering.
 ARR s infectious smile was evident throughout.
-Overall was a decent experience but felt it cud have been much better with a well thought out selection of songs and a little extra care in organising the event.
+Overall it was a decent experience but felt it could have been much better with a well thought out selection of songs and a little extra care in organising the event.

 List of songs that were performed in the concert.